JS Kabylie: The Hannachi era (1993–2017)

+Djamel Menad (1960–2025), striker and legend of JS Kabylie who helped JSK at the age of 35 to win the 1995 African Cup Winners' Cup while simultaneously being assistant coach to Djaâfar Harouni and player and captain of the Kabyle club.

 The JSK won during the 1995 season, for the first and last time in its history (given that this competition no longer exists), the African Cup Winners' Cup (C2) against the Nigerians of Julius Berger (3–2 in both games).
 This is the first and only Algerian club to win this African trophy.

 It is also playing for the first time in its history, the CAF Super Cup, (match between the winner of the Cup of Champions Clubs and the winner of the Cup Winners' Cup at the time).
 She is playing this competition against the South African club Orlando Pirates, winner of the 1995 African Cup of Champions Clubs.
 Unfortunately, she will lose away on the score of one goal to nil.
 His championship title in the 1994–95 Championship, authorizes him to play the African Cup of Champions Clubs, where the team reaches the semi-finals, but fails against the Nigerian team of Shooting Stars.